dailybruin/the-stack/_posts/2017-04-27-course-schedule.md

 Have you wondered why you always seem to have lectures at 8 AM every morning in Broad or Bunche while your roommates get to sleep in until noon?
-It turns out there are interesting patterns in the times and location of your classes depending on your department.
+It turns out there are interesting patterns in the location and times of your classes depending on your department.
+The class schedules we used were scraped from the UCLA Registrar archives and spanned all UCLA classes held between Fall 2012 to Winter 2017.

-We scraped the UCLA Registrar archives in order to collect data on when and where each department hold their lectures.
-In particular, we gathered registrar information on all UCLA classes held during the quarters Fall 2012 to Winter 2017.
-After filtering out the discussions and cleaning the data, we analyzed the distribution of the times and locations each department hold their lectures.

 ## Where are the classes located for my department?
-Pick a department to see the distribution of that department's classes around the buildings on campus.
-You can click on each marker to see a more detailed breakdown of the percentages, including percentages that take into account class size.
+Pick a department to see the geographic distribution of that department's classes.

+* Each *box* displays the **percent of classes that are held in the corresponding building**, and you can click on it to see a more detailed breakdown, including a percentage that takes class size into account.
+(Note: Percentages don't always add up to 100% as those less than 1% are excluded.)

-The red circle indicates the weighed average location for that particular department.
+* The *red circle* indicates the **weighed average location** for that particular department.

-**Note:** Percentages may not add to 100% as those less than 1% are excluded from the map.

 <div id="course-location">
     <select class="ui search selection dropdown" id="pick-department-map"></select>
     <div id="mapid"></div>
 </div>

+Some interesting patterns:

-We can see some interesting patterns in this visualization.
-The General Education Clusters in particular has a weighted center in the middle of nowhere, as around half of its classes are on the Hill and the other half are on campus.
-Some departments, like Design / Media Arts have almost all of their classes concentrated in one building, while others like Statistics are experiencing a diaspora with no particular building to call its home.
-More analysis on this are done later in the post.
+* Some departments, like Design / Media Arts have almost all of their classes concentrated in one building, while others like Statistics are experiencing a diaspora with no particular building to call its home.
+More on this later in the post.
+* The General Education Clusters in particular has a weighted center in the middle of "nowhere", as around half of its classes are on the Hill and the other half are on campus.

 ## How north or south campus-y is my department?

-Using the latitude values of the center of each department calculated from the previous section, we can now rank each department on how north or south campus-y it really is, by its geography.
-We converted the latitude values into distance in meters above (positive) or below (negative) Bruin Walk, which is set as the origin and the dividing line between north and south campus.
+Using the latitude (ie. vertical) values of the center of each department, we can now rank each department on how north or south campus-y it is, by its geography.
+We also converted the latitudes into distances (in meters) from Bruin Walk, which we used as a dividing line between north and south campuses.

-**Note:** We decided to only include the forty most popular departments (by number of classes) on these tables, in case you were wondering why department "X" isn't on the list.
+> Note: In case you are wondering why your favorite department isn't on the list, We include only the 40 largest departments (by number of students) in the following tables.

 <br>